neurospin/champollion_pipeline/README.md

 We will now adapt the file pipeline_loop_2mm.json to our dataset.
 For this, we only need to change 5 lines of this file:

-* "graphs_dir" -> contains the path to morphologist folder
+* "graphs_dir" -> contains the path to the morphologist folder
-* "path_to_graph": -> contains the sub-path that, for each subject, permits to get the sulcal graphs
+* "path_to_graph": -> contains the sub-path that, for each subject, permits getting the sulcal graphs
 * "path_to_skeleton_with_hull" -> contains the sub-path where to get the skeleton with hull
-* "skel_qc_path" -> the path to the qc file if its exists (the format of the qc file is given below)
+* "skel_qc_path" -> the path to the QC file if it exists (the format of the QC file is given below)
 * "output_dir" -> the output directory where the deep_folding outputs will lie

-For example, if your dataset is TESTXX, and you have no qc file, the corresponding parameters in the json file will look like:
+For example, if your dataset is TESTXX, and you have no QC file, the corresponding parameters in the JSON file will look like:

 ```bash
    "graphs_dir": "/neurospin/dico/data/test/TESTXX/derivatives/morphologist-5.2",